mmcintyre1/ostep-homework/homework/06-direct-execution/README.md

     1. _performance_ - how to implement virtualization without excessive overhead
     2. _control_ - how can run processes while retaining control over CPU

+**scheduler** - part of the OS that decides what processes run on the CPU and when

 **limited direct execution** - run a program directly on the CPU, with limits on how long a process can run on the CPU

 ![limited direct execution](lde.png)